Administrative Report to the Governor

 Capital Community College was an ideal choice to partner with the Department given its impressive cybersecurity curriculum and geographic proximity, allowing for reduced travel time.
 Track One offers basic concepts and was made available to all employees.
 Track Two offers Examiners and management more in-depth exploration of cybersecurity topics.
 Track Three will focus on the more technical aspects of cybersecurity resulting in highly trained Examiners who will be “subject matter experts” for the Department.

 The first Track One classes began in October 2018.
 In early 2019, agency staff completed five two-day Track One classes.
 In April, a group completed the first Track Two class, which was more involved and consisted of one class per week for ten weeks.
-The agency began its next Track Two class earlier in 2020.
+The next Track Two class was suspended in early 2020 due to the pandemic.

 Financial Institution Division (FID)

-As of June 30, 2020, FID had regulatory oversight over twenty-eight state-chartered domestic banks, two international banks, one uninsured bank, twenty-eight credit unions, one business and industrial development corporation, one international trade and investment corporation, and various licensees that are issued to administer trust and/or special need services.
+As of June 30, 2021, the Financial Institutions Division had regulatory oversight over twenty-six state-chartered domestic banks, two international banks, one uninsured bank, twenty-eight credit unions, one business and industrial development corporation, one international trade and investment corporation, and various licensees that are issued to administer trust and/or special need services.
 Its regulatory obligations include multiple specialty examinations such as information technology, cybersecurity, Community Reinvestment Act, Truth-In-Lending, and Bank Secrecy Act.
 These are in addition to the traditional safety and soundness examinations conducted by the Division.

-During this fiscal year, there remains one denovo bank in organization; TNB USA Inc. holds a Temporary Certificate of Authority to organize as a state-chartered uninsured bank.
+During this fiscal year, there were two de novo banks in organization: TNB USA Inc. holds a Temporary Certificate of Authority to organize as a state-chartered uninsured bank and Banking Circle US filed an application on October 30th, 2020 to form a state-chartered uninsured bank.

-In preparation for the seventh annual Federal Reserve/Federal Deposit Insurance Corporation (FDIC)/Conference of State Bank Supervisors (CSBS) Annual Community Banking Research and Policy Conference, the Department of Banking encouraged Connecticut community bankers to provide feedback via the National Survey of Community Banks.
-In addition, the Banking Commissioner and FID staff met with three community bankers who provided feedback for the “5 Questions for 5 Bankers” project.
-The Department’s response to CSBS’s written report on community banking emerged from these meetings.
-The eighth annual Community Banking in the 21st Century Conference is scheduled to be held September 30-October 1st, 2020.
-Due to the COVID-19 pandemic this year the conference will be virtual.
+In preparation for the eighth annual Federal Reserve/Federal Deposit Insurance Corporation (FDIC)/Conference of State Bank Supervisors (CSBS) Annual Community Banking Research and Policy Conference, the Department of Banking encouraged Connecticut community bankers to provide feedback via the National Survey of Community Banks.
+The nineth annual Community Banking in the 21st Century Conference is scheduled to be held September 28th and 29th, 2021.
+Due to the COVID-19 pandemic, that conference will again be virtual.
 The conference gathers community bankers, academics, policymakers, and bank supervisors from across the country to discuss academic research and important issues affecting community banking.
-In preparation for the upcoming conference, the Banking Commissioner again requested Connecticut community bankers participate in the 2020 National Survey of Community Banks, and encouraged them to provide input via the new CSBS community bank sentiment index.
+In preparation for the upcoming conference, the Banking Commissioner again requested Connecticut community bankers participate in the 2021 National Survey of Community Banks and encouraged them to provide input via the new CSBS community bank sentiment index.

 Consumer Credit Division (CC)

-The Consumer Credit Division issues twelve different license types across several sectors of the nondepository financial services market.
-As of June 30, 2020, the Division licensed 3,090 companies and branch offices, and 7,990 individuals.
+The Consumer Credit Division issues twelve different license types across several sectors of the non-depository financial services market.
+As of June 30, 2021, the Division licensed 3,362 companies and branch offices, and 12,013 individuals.
 The Division approved six bona fide nonprofit organizations.

 The Division continued its enforcement efforts, including conducting investigations of companies engaged in unlicensed activity.
-The Division issued twenty-eight actions, resulting in penalties of more than $1.4 million.
-In addition, Division efforts brought restitution to the public in excess of $3.9 million.
+The Division issued forty-one actions, resulting in penalties of approximately $634,000.
+In addition, Division efforts brought restitution to the public in excess of $2.3 million.
 Consumer Credit routinely cooperates with other law enforcement agencies, such as the U.S. Attorney’s office and the Federal Bureau of Investigation.

-The Consumer Credit Division is part of the CSBS initiative to modernize the software of the Nationwide Multi-State Licensing System (NMLS).
+The Consumer Credit Division is part of the CSBS initiative to modernize the software of the Nationwide Multistate Licensing System & Registry (NMLS).
 NMLS 2.0 is designed to greatly increase efficiencies for the Division when licensing mortgage and non-mortgage individuals and entities.
-NMLS State Examination System (SES) is an end-to-end examination management system that supports supervision, complaint, investigation and enforcement activities for all non-depository financial entities, including but not limited to mortgage companies, money services businesses, consumer credit companies and debt collectors.
+State Examination System (SES) is an end-to-end examination management system that supports supervision, complaint, investigation, and enforcement activities for all non-depository financial entities, including but not limited to mortgage companies, money services businesses, consumer credit companies and debt collectors.

 Securities and Business Investments Division (SBID)

 The Division also investigates violations of the state’s securities and business opportunity laws, pursuing administrative, civil and criminal remedies where appropriate.
-Many times, this involves interacting with the SEC, the U.S. Attorney’s Office, the Connecticut Attorney General’s Office and other enforcement bodies to ensure that violators are brought to justice.
+Many times, this involves interacting with other state securities regulators, the SEC, the U.S. Attorney’s Office, the Connecticut Attorney General’s Office, and other enforcement bodies to ensure that violators are brought to justice.

 The SBID continued its enforcement efforts in responding to securities complaints from the Connecticut investing public.
 Investigations focused on schemes involving the misappropriation or conversion of investor funds; fraudulent sales of securities to Connecticut residents at unrealistic rates of return; dishonest or unethical practices by investment advisers; sales of securities by unlicensed firms and individuals; elder fraud; and brokerage firm supervisory lapses.
 The Division worked closely with the U.S. Department of Justice and other law enforcement agencies on many of these investigations.